Reading time: 11 minutes

-You can sympathize with pessimists; they may have gone through trauma that has left them stoic and sad.
-But they don’t steal your joys.
+I can sympathize with pessimists.
+They might have gone through some trauma that has left them stoic and sad.
+Sitting with them makes you feel depressed.
+But pessimists don’t steal your joys.

-Toxic people, on the other hand, are a bad-natured breed.
-They will find you, suck your joy, and infect you with their bitterness.
+Toxic people, however, are a bad-natured breed.
+These people will find you, suck your joy, and infect you with their bitterness.

-So, do you think you’re just being pessimistic?
-Or have you actually become toxic without realizing it?
+So, do you think you’re just being pessimistic, or have become destructive without realizing it?

 Are You A Toxic Person?

-7 Signs That You Have Become Toxic In Life
+7 Signs You Have Become Toxic In Life

 A toxic person is more than someone who always sees the negative in others and their surroundings.